Crispy Juicy Fried Chicken

 Making your own fried chicken at home is so much easier than you might think.
 The key is to make sure you allow enough time for the chicken pieces to marinade in the buttermilk brine.
 The brine works to keep the chicken juicy all the way to the bone.
 I also season the brine, mostly with salt, but also some of the spices used in the flour coating to allow the chicken meat to be seasoned too.
 The flour is seasoned with a variety of spices but I don’t think the 11 spices you might expect is necessary.
 A few pantry staples is plenty to make your chicken taste as good as it can possibly be.

 • Chicken.
-I used thighs and drumsticks but any chicken pieces will work.
-Dark meat is just always my preference.
-Chicken breasts cook faster so take care not to overcook them.
+We use thighs and drumsticks, but any chicken pieces work.
+Dark meat is our preference for flavor and moisture.
+Chicken breasts cook faster, so be careful not to overcook them.

 • Buttermilk.
-The acidity in the buttermilk tenderizes the meat and ensures peak juiciness.
+The acidity tenderizes the meat for peak juiciness.

-• Cornstarch.
-Cornstarch adds extra crunch to the crust.
+• Cornstarch: Adds extra crispiness to the crust.

 • Spices: Salt, black pepper, garlic powder, onion powder, cayenne pepper, smoked paprika (sweet paprika can also be used), celery salt (optional), dried oregano.